Written by Emma (Teach Starter)

 If you’re not a fan of a clean out because you’re afraid of creating trash or needing something later down the track, have a teacher garage sale where you create a pile of unwanted items and open your door to all your colleagues to come and collect!

-Better yet, see if there’s an organization in the local community that would love some donated classroom items.
+Better yet, see if there’s an organisation in the local community that would love some donated classroom items.

 #7 Sort Things to Take Home